Nityam00/TOC/README.md

 Output Details:

   Whether the given string is acceptable or not

+  ---

 # Algorithm:
-Step 1) Start by opening any Java IDE
+>Step 1) Start by opening any Java IDE

 Step 2) Import the necessary packages